Vieper1/MemoryManager/README.md

 Features:
   1. <b>Swept-Axis Collision Check</b> formula to deflect off 2-objects with an <b>Impending Collision</b> that's <b>Less Than 1-frame-time</b>
   2. <b>Inter-Frame-Time-Forwarding</b> to resolve more than 2 objects in collison sequentially
+  3. <b>Object can register a callback</b> to get notified when it's colliding with anything

+</br></br>

+## Unreal's Actor Hierarchy System
+Implemented a World class which handles
+  1. Actor Spawning (With and without JSON for prefab)
+  2. BeginPlay()
+  3. EventTick()
+  4. Pause
+  5. Quit
+  6. Cleanup

 </br></br></br></br></br></br>

 #  GAME FEATURES